-Neveen studied her First Degree and MSc. in Architecture from Alexandria University, Egypt.
+Neveen studied her First Degree and MSc. in Architecture in Alexandria University, Egypt.
 She obtained her PhD from Newcastle University on the performance of Double skin facades in hot arid areas.

 Neveen launched the Masters for Sustainable Buildings and Environments and is its Degree Programme Director www.ncl.ac.uk/postgraduate/courses/degrees/sustainable-buildings-environments